nothings/stb/docs/stb_voxel_render_interview.md

 else with it.
 E.g. in your authoring tool (or procedural generation) you can make smooth ground and then cut a sharp-edged hole in it for a building's basement or whatever.

+Another thing you can do is work at a very different scale.
+In Minecraft, a person is just under 2 blocks tall.
+In Ace of Spades, a person is just under 3 blocks tall.
+Why not 4 or 6?
+Well, partly because you just need a lot more voxels; if a meter is 2 voxels in Mineraft and 4 voxels in your game, and you draw the same number of voxels due to hardware limits, then your game has half the view distance of Minecraft.
+Since stb_voxel_render is designed to keep the meshes small and render efficiently, you can push the view distance out further than Minecraft--or use a similar view distance and a higher voxel resolution.
+You could also stop making infinite worlds and work at entirely different scales; where Minecraft is 1 voxel per meter, you could have 20 voxels per meter and make a small arena that's 50 meters wide and 5 meters tall.

+Back when the voxel game Voxatron was announced, the weekend after the trailer came out I wrote my own little GPU-accelerated version of the engine and thought that was pretty cool.
+I've been tempted many times to extract that and release it, but I don't want to steal Voxatron's thunder so I've avoided it.
+You could use this engine to do the same kind of thing, although it won't be as efficient as an engine dedicated to that style of thing would be.
+(For example, if you're building the whole mesh from scratch every frame--which you should do because you want to enable that worst case--you can skip creating voxel faces that face away from the camera, since they can never be seen.)

 **Q:**
 What one thing would you really like to see somebody do?